 If your orthodontist uses them for your case, you will only wear them for 1-2 weeks.
 Spacers may feel uncomfortable, like a piece of food trapped between your teeth with braces.Learn more about spacers

 Pain is different for everyone, so not everyone will experience pain during treatment.
 However, discomfort or pain is a common experience for braces patients of any age.
 It takes a while for your mouth to get used to the new appliance.
 The adjustments may cause irritation after your monthly orthodontic visits.

 You can take over the counter pain relievers such as ibuprofen or apply ice to the sore area.
 Most pain subsides away after a few days.

-What Can & Can’t You Eat with Braces?
+What Can & Can’t

 Certain foods are best to avoid with braces, especially hard or sticky foods like candy, nuts, and popcorn.
 Anything hard you have to bite into with your front teeth could stress the brackets.
 Crunchy foods should be cut into small pieces that you can chew with your back molars

 Avoiding these foods will protect the appliance and prevent breaking or stressing the brackets and wire.
 In addition, some foods easily get stuck between the brackets and under the wires.
 Which can cause bacteria and plaque to grow on the teeth and cause decay.

 Typically, you can expect to pay between $1,700 and $6,000 for treatment.
 The costs vary depending on your orthodontic provider, case severity, treatment length, and the region where you live.